Start your care

 The NDIS looks at several factors when considering whether SIL accommodation is appropriate, including:

-Considerations for SIL Eligibility
+Eligibility considerations for SIL

 • Age: SIL is generally for NDIS participants aged 9 to 65